DEC ONLY: Get a free iPad or up to $300 off!Enroll Online »

 The Medical Transcription Editor supplemental program is designed for those who have a solid foundation of medical transcription knowledge and skills.
 This program focuses solely on the specialized speech recognition editing skill set.
 We strongly recommend you take our short Medical Transcription Editor Skills Evaluation exam before deciding if the supplemental program is the best option for you.

-- How are the Career Step programs structured?
+- How is the Career Step Medical Transcription Editor program structured?

-The Career Step programs are offered entirely online, providing 24/7 access to all material and allowing you to progress through the curriculum on your own schedule and at your own pace.
-The programs are broken into modules, or course subjects, with the first half devoted to building your knowledge base while the second half is an extensive practicum designed to help you gain the practical experience you need to smoothly transition into the workplace after graduation.
+The Career Step Medical Transcription Editor program is offered entirely online, providing 24/7 access to all material and allowing you to progress through the curriculum on your own schedule and at your own pace.
+The program is are broken into modules, or course subjects, with the first half devoted to building your knowledge base while the second half is an extensive practicum designed to help you gain the practical experience you need to smoothly transition into the workplace after graduation.

 - What type of student support does Career Step offer?